51Degrees/Java-Device-Detection/README.txt

 Two modes of operation are available:

-1. Memory – the detection data set is loaded into memory and there is no continuous connection to the source data file.
+1. Memory Â– the detection data set is loaded into memory and there is no continuous connection to the source data file.
 Slower initialisation time but faster detection performance.
-2. Stream – relevant parts of the data set are loaded into memory when required and cached to improve performance.
+2. Stream Â– relevant parts of the data set are loaded into memory when required and cached to improve performance.
 Rapid initialisation time but approximately 50% slower detection performance.
 This mode is used when operated in a web environment.